Chandrasekharsahu17/Data_eng/Month1_Final_Checklist.md

 -----

 *📌 Come back every day.
-Bring your code.
-Claude reviews and keeps you on track.*
+Bring your notebook.
+I review, score, and give you the next day.*
 *🧪 Tests on Day 10, 20, 30 — no skipping.*
-*💪 Strong logic + daily consistency = you will crush this.*
+*💪 You’ve got this — Day 1 done, 29 to go!*